 This day took us to the small island of SIPAN which is said to be the playground of royalty and the wealthy in Croatia.
 Apart from that, the entire island is covered in Mediterranean vegetation while the rest are mostly covered by olive trees, making it earn the spot in the Guinness Book of World Records as the island with the most olive trees in relation to its size and number of inhabitants!

 We had a great time just chilling around this town, and later on, we had one big group dinner again which was technically our farewell dinner.
 At that moment, it was hard to believe that our trip was ending because we were having so much fun!

 In mild ‘retaliation’, we all went to a bar and partied all night long as we danced, talked, and drink.

 I swear to you, this trip was one for the books and I urge you to take it too as it will be the trip of a lifetime!

-It was bittersweet to see everyone go, while also realizing that our ‘sea life’ has ended — but we all agreed to get together in the night to have one last drink with everyone.
+It was bittersweet to see everyone go after such an amazing Croatia sailing itinerary, while also realizing that our ‘sea life’ has ended — but we all agreed to get together in the night to have one last drink with everyone.

-Some things that you must know about Dubrovnik is that it is one of the most renowned tourists sites in Croatia — not only because of GoT but because of its awe-inspiring old town.
-It’s no wonder that it’s a UNESCO World Heritage since 1979!
+One thing that you must know about Dubrovnik is that it is one of the most renowned tourist sites in Croatia — not only because of GoT but because of its awe-inspiring old town.
+It’s no wonder that it’s been a UNESCO World Heritage since 1979!

-Must-do: Walk the city walls, go up the cable car (to get a better view of the whole place), and maybe even try cliff juming at Bar Biza..
+Must-do: Walk the city walls, go up the cable car (to get a better view of the whole place), and maybe even try cliff jumping at Bar Biza.

 • • •